 The correct time for desiccation is when 70-80% of seeds have changed colour in the middle pods; this is when the crop has passed its optimal windrowing stage.
 The crop will be ready to harvest within 4-7 days after the desiccant is applied, depending on the size and density of the crop.

-Other desiccants such as glyphosate are regularly used pre-harvest on canola in the southern grains region of Australia, Canada and Europe.
+Other desiccants such as glyphosate are regularly used pre-harvest on canola in Canada and Europe.
 This provides far slower senescence of the plants, considerably reducing pod shattering and providing superior end-of-season grass-weed control.
-12 Weedmaster DST now registered for pre-harvest use on canola in Australia.
-Agronomists report it has much wider use than Reglone® due to lower cost and weed control benefits.
+15